Finding the right XAI method -- A Guide for the Evaluation and Ranking of Explainable AI Methods in Climate Science: Data and Methods

-\paragraph{Gradient/Saliency \citep{Baehrens2010}}explains the network decision by computing the first partial derivative of the network output $f(\mathbf{x})$ with respect to the input.
-This explanation method feeds backwards the network’s prediction to the features in the input $\mathbf{x}$, calculating the change in network prediction given a change in the respective features, which corresponds to the network function sensitivity. \paragraph{InputGradient}is an extension of the gradient method and extends the information content towards the input image by computing the product of the gradient and the input.
-The explanation assigns a high relevance score to an input feature if it is both present in the data and if the model gradient reacts to it. \paragraph{Integrated Gradients \citep{sundararajan2017axiomatic}}extends InputGradients, by introducing a baseline datapoint (e.g. a zero or a mean centred image) and computes the explanation based on the difference to this baseline. \paragraph{Layerwise Relevance Propagation(LRP) \citep{Bach2015, Montavon2019}} computes the relevance for each input feature by feeding the network's prediction backwards through the model, layer by layer.
-This back-propagation follows different rules.
-The main strategy mimics the energy conversation rule, meaning that the sum of all relevances within one layer is equal to the original prediction score---until the prediction score is distributed over the input features.
-The \textbf{$\bm{\alpha}$-$\bm{\beta}$-rule} , assigns the relevance at each layer to each neuron.
-All positively contributing activations of connected neurons in the previous layer are weighted by $\alpha$ and $\beta$ to determine the contribution of the negative activations.
-The default values are $\alpha = 1$ and $\beta=0$, where only positively contributing activations are considered.\\ The \textbf{z-rule} calculates the explanation by including both negative and positive neuron activations.
+\paragraph{Layerwise Relevance Propagation(LRP) \citep{Bach2015, Montavon2019}} computes the relevance for each input feature by feeding the network's prediction backward through the model, layer by layer, until the prediction score is distributed over the input features and is a salience method.
+Different propagation rules can be used, all resembling the energy conservation rule, i.e., the sum of all relevances within one layer is equal to the original prediction score.
+In case of the \textbf{$\bm{\alpha}$-$\bm{\beta}$-rule} relevance is assigned at each layer to each neuron.
+All positively contributing activations of connected neurons in the previous layer are weighted by $\alpha$, while $\beta$ is used to weight the contribution of the negative activations.
+The default values are $\alpha = 1$ and $\beta=0$, where only positively contributing activations are considered.
+Contrary to that, the \textbf{z-rule} calculates the explanation by including both negative and positive neuron activations.
 Hence, the corresponding explanations, visualized as heatmaps, display both positive and negative evidence.
-The \textbf{composite-rule} combines various rules for different layer types.
-The method accounts for layer structure variety in CNNs, such as fully-connected, convolutional and pooling layers (see Appendix \ref{app:a1}).
+The \textbf{composite rule} combines various rules for different layer types.
+The method accounts for layer structure variety in CNNs, such as fully connected, convolutional, and pooling layers.